-The average pay (basic salary and allowances) of women working directly in manufacturing in the Norwegian and Swedish companies was approximately 84.2 per cent of the average pay for men.
+The average pay (basic salary and allowances) for women was approximately 92.2 per cent of the average pay for men.
 The average pay for men and women vary due to differences in job categories and years of service, not because of gender.

 Indirect functions include management employees, staff and other support functions.
 The employees in the company management teams are predominantly male.
-The corporate management team has 7 male and 1 female members.
+The corporate management team has 6 male and 2 female members.
 No gender-based differences exist with regard to working hour regulations or the design of workplaces.